getify/monio/README.md

 In that way, you can think of it as `ReaderT (IOT (Promise|Identity a b))` where `Promise` gets swapped for `Identity` if you're not doing async.

-Monio's IO is like a JS-style ZIO/RIO where we have all the functionality we need wrapped up in a single monad type.
+Monio's IO is like Scala's [ZIO / RIO](https://zio.dev/), where we have all the functionality we need wrapped up in a single monad kind.

 ### Monio's Monads